Economic Development at Heinz College

 Workshop in Crafting Smart Business Attraction Incentives for Impact and Accountability (3 hours)

-Heinz College recently conducted discussions with other schools and departments across campus to identify courses related to economic development that were relatively accessible to Heinz students, pending classroom space and instructor permission.
+Heinz College has conducted discussions with other schools and departments across campus to identify courses related to economic development that were relatively accessible to Heinz students, pending classroom space and instructor permission.
 The following list resulted and is subject to change.
 Course information is available at related department websites.

 Don H. Jones Center for Entrepreneurship, Tepper School of Business